CCSIR/PHP-EXIF-Backdoors-generator-using-custom-shellcode/README.md

 > Both functions are harmless by themselves.
 Exif_read_data is commonly used to read images and preg_replace to replace the content of strings.
 However, preg_replace has a hidden and tricky option where if you pass the “/e” modifier it will execute the content (eval), instead of just searching/replacing.

-> Another interesting point is that the image that we generate still loads and work properlys.
+> Another interesting point is that the image that we generate still loads and works properly.

 > Started from Sucuri Research.